Spatial Data Science Applied: ArcPy & Scikit learn for predicting Hotel Room prices.

 5 – Tool deployment (Python Toolbox)

-These toolboxes can be distributed (as easy as send a file), and users only need to indicate the input, output and other parameters of the model and the ML will be implemented on the desired data.
+These toolboxes can be distributed (as easy as sending a file), and users only need to indicate the input, output and other parameters of the model and the ML will be implemented on the desired data.